KSAH-42/RabbitOM/README.md

 * Moving and renaming classes to different namespace
 * Add new class libray to rending using wpf
 * Improve cpu an memory consumption during rending
+* adding the support of H265

+➡️ Next arrival things:

+* Adding support video encoder for rendering H265 using C++ and WRL

 # How to receive raw rtp packets using the rtsp client ?